Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Interview

-Churchwardens may meet candidates, but are only on the interview panel if elected a Parish Representative.
+Churchwardens may meet candidates but are only on the interview panel if elected as a Parish Representative.

 Welcome

-Churchwardens attend the Property Secretary’s visit to the Parsonage House with candidate and Archdeacon, giving local advice where needed.
-They should liaise with new priest about moving arrangements, encourage welcome by parishioners.
-Take part in the Licensing Service, including words of welcome to the new priest (and family).
+Churchwardens will attend the property secretary’s visit to the parsonage house with the candidate and Archdeacon, giving local advice where needed.
+They should liaise with the new priest about moving arrangements, encourage welcome by parishioners, and take part in the Licensing Service, including words of welcome to the new priest (and family).

 Powered by Church Edit